ckutzner/application-scripts/readme.md

 This toolset also incorporates git operations at the crucial points.
 Comment them if you use a different VCS or want to control the git process manually.

 This toolset is developed and tested under Ubuntu 12.04.
 Tests with other Linux/Unix-based systems are appreciated.
 Ports to other OS are welcome, too.

+You will find a sample project in the folder sample-data.
+Use this if you don't want to test the utilites on "live" data.